 Hazing is defined as any action taken or situation created, whether on or off fraternity property, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
-The fraternity and sorority community at Missouri State does not condone or tolerate hazing.
+The fraternity and sorority community at Missouri State, as well as each chapter's inter/national organization, does not condone or tolerate hazing.

 If I don't drink alcohol will I still fit in?

 Just because an individual joins a sorority does not mean that they must consume alcohol to be a part of the chapter.
 All chapters are required to register alcoholic events with the university and provide various safety measures to promote the safe and legal use of alcohol.
 The vast majority of fraternity and sorority events are non-alcoholic.

 How many hours a week will I participate in sorority activities?

 Joining a sorority is a time commitment.
 The average amount of time you will spend will truly depend on your commitment to your respective chapter.
 During your new member period, you will have new member meetings, special programs to attend, and other chapter activities.
 As an initiated member, the majority of your time will be spent in chapter meetings, studying, attending social activities, playing intramurals, participating in philanthropy events, and doing community service.
 What’s important to understand about a sorority is that you get out of it whatever it is that you put into it.

 There are many organizations to get involved with at Missouri State, why should I join?